 - be influenced by their peer group

 6. Order tests.
-Your doctor may assess your teen's risk for anemia, high cholesterol, and tuberculosis and order tests, if needed.
+Your doctor may check for anemia, high cholesterol, tuberculosis, and sexually transmitted diseases (STDs) and order tests, if needed.

-Here are some things to keep in mind until your teen's next routine visit at 16 years:
+Here are some things to keep in mind until your teen's next checkup at 16 years:

 - Encourage your teen to participate in a variety of activities, such as music, arts, sports, after-school clubs, and other activities of interest.

-- and encourage your teen to wait until older to engage in sexual activity with others.
-Explain the risk of sexually transmitted diseases (STDs) and unwanted pregnancy.
-But if he or she is sexually active, reinforce the importance of contraceptive and condom use.
+- Encourage your teen to wait until older to engage in sexual activity with others.
+Explain the risk of STDs and unwanted pregnancy, and the importance of birth control and condom use.

-- Explain to your teen the dangers of , , and , inhalants, and other means to get high.
-Praise your teen for abstaining from these activities.
+- Explain to your teen the dangers of smoking, vaping, alcohol, and drugs.
+Talk about prescription drug misuse.
+Praise your teen for saying no to these activities.

 - Teens should always wear a seatbelt while in a vehicle.

 - As your teen starts driving, set limits for the number of passengers allowed and what hours they may drive.
 Explain the dangers of texting and phone use while driving.

 - Talk about the dangers of drinking and driving and tell your teen to never get in a car with someone who has been drinking or using drugs.
 Instead, let your teen know to always call you for help.

 - Teens should apply sunscreen of SPF 30 at least 15 minutes before going outside and reapply about every 2 hours.
 They should not use tanning beds, as these increase the risk of skin cancer.